-Department Head: Ms. Emily Kung
+Department Head: Mr. Victor Lam

 Churchill Secondary School is one of three centres for Vancouver Secondary students wanting to pursue their studies in French Immersion.
-Students accepted into the Secondary French Immersion Program at Churchill should have previously completed a Late/Early French Immersion program at the elementary level.
+Students accepted into the Secondary French Immersion Program at Churchill should have previously completed a Late/Early French Immersion program at the elementary level or are those coming from a Francophone school.
 The catchment area for Churchill French Immersion includes the southern half of Vancouver.
 It is important to note that French Immersion is for students who have learned French as a second language (L2) or even as a third (L3) language.
 Courses are specifically designed for L2 and L3 learners.

-For students who love a challenge, Prelude and IB programs do offer a (FI) component.
+For students who love a challenge, Prelude and IB programmes offer French Immersion components.